 Adjunct Assistant Professor of Musicianship

-Fred Sienkiewicz is Adjunct Associate Professor of Musicianship at the Blair School of Music, teaching in the collegiate and precollege divisions.
-Conservatory-trained as an orchestral trumpeter, Sienkiewicz enjoys a diverse career as a performer, pedagogue and scholar, and is a passionate advocate for solfège and musicianship training.
+Fred Sienkiewicz is Adjunct Associate Professor of Musicianship at the Blair School of Music.
+Conservatory-trained as an orchestral trumpeter, Sienkiewicz is a passionate advocate for solfège and musicianship training and enjoys a diverse career as a performer, pedagogue, and scholar.

 In addition to teaching musicianship at Blair, Sienkiewicz also teaches at Austin Peay State University, maintains a private studio of trumpet students, and directs the Madison Street Brass ensemble in Clarksville, Tenn.
-Sienkiewicz previously served on the chamber music faculty at the prestigious Boston University Tanglewood Institute and trumpet studio faculty at Gordon College, Keene State College, and Plymouth State University.
+Sienkiewicz previously taught at the prestigious Boston University Tanglewood Institute and served as trumpet faculty for Gordon College, Keene State College, and Plymouth State University.

 While earning degrees at the University of Massachusetts, the New England Conservatory of Music, and Boston University, Sienkiewicz studied in the studios of Eric Berlin, Charles Schlueter, Terry Everson and Eric Ruske.
 Sienkiewicz was also trained in interpretation with conductor Benjamin Zander and solfège with Gary Karpinski, Larry Scripp and Marianne Ploger.
 Sienkiewicz’s doctoral dissertation, “Forefathers, Antecedents, and the Development of Alexander Arutiunian’s Big Soviet Armenian Style,” is the first in-depth investigation of his subject in the English language.
 Sienkiewicz is also an active member of the International Trumpet Guild, serving as editor of ITG Video, chair of the Conference Research Room, and a member of the ITG Social Media committee.